 Treatment for Heroin Addiction

-Treatment for heroin addiction is available at our heroin addiction treatment center.
-Additionally, you can take advantage of a wide range of substance abuse services such as:
+Treatment for heroin addiction is available at Beacon House.
+A wide range of services include:

-In short, by taking advantage of these treatment programs, you can handle your heroin withdrawal symptoms much better.
+By taking advantage of these treatment programs, you can beat withdrawal and enter full treatment.

 What Heroin Detox Is Important in Your Recovery

 Heroin detox provides a safe environment for you to handle your heroin withdrawal symptoms.
 There are several complications that you may experience.
-Therefore, you may need medical supervision to help you through the first few days.
+That’s why medical supervision during the first few days is important.

 Also, withdrawal symptoms are often uncomfortable and can make you want to give up.
-Having support from a professional staff can give you the will you need to complete your detox program.
-If you can make it past the first few days, your chances of recovery are much higher.
+The support of a professional staff can give you the will you need to complete detox.
+If you make it past the first few days, your chances of recovery increase dramatically.

 You Can Overcome Your Heroin Withdrawal Symptoms Today

-Are you ready to recover from your substance abuse?
+Are you ready for treatment?
 Beacon House is here to help.
 Regardless of the severity of your heroin withdrawal symptoms, we provide professional treatment and support so that you can make it.
 To find out more about California substance abuse treatment, call us today at 831.372.4366.